 MOD ARB/7/13

-8 1.6 In implementing the principles of these Regulations, administrationsand * should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 In implementing the principles of these Regulations, Member States should take measures to ensure that operating agencies comply with, to the greatest extent practicable, the relevant Recommendations by the ITU, especially those having policy or regulatory implications.

 Reasons: This proposal is based on CWG/4A2/28.
 This proposal emphasizes the importance of compliance with Recommendations by the ITU especially that have policy and regulatory implications.
 This proposal also merges between the Arab and ATU proposals.